-- 1. The purpose of this exception is so that the size recorded in the Tumor Size data item will derive to the correct AJCC TNM Primary Tumor (T) category for breast primaries. - 2.
-Do not apply this to any other site. - Code 000 when: - No residual tumor found. - Schema is 00060 Cervical Lymph nodes and Unknown Primary. - EOD Primary Tumor for any schema is coded 800 (no evidence of primary tumor). - Assign a tumor size for benign or borderline tumor in the schemas Brain, CNS other, and Intracranial Gland when provided.
-Do not default to 999. - Code 999 when: - Pathologic tumor size is unknown. - No excisional biopsy or tumor resection performed. - The only measurement describes pieces or chips.
+1. The purpose of this exception is so that the size recorded in the Tumor Size data item will derive to the correct AJCC TNM Primary Tumor (T) category for breast primaries.

+2. Do not apply this to any other site.

+- Code 000 when: - No residual tumor found in resected surgical specimen. - This includes when neoadjuvant therapy has been administered and the resection shows no residual tumor.
+For all other scenarios where neoadjuvant has been given, see code 999. - Schema is 00060 Cervical Lymph nodes and Unknown Primary. - EOD Primary Tumor for any schema is coded 800 (no evidence of primary tumor). - Assign a tumor size for benign or borderline tumor in the schemas Brain, CNS other, and Intracranial Gland when provided.
+Do not default to 999. - Code 999 when: - Pathologic tumor size is unknown. - No excisional biopsy or tumor resection performed.

+The only measurement describes pieces or chips.
 Do not add the size of pieces or chips together to create a whole; they may not be from the same location, or they may represent a very small portion of a large tumor.